 Low Carb Million Dollar Spaghetti Recipe

 Don’t wait too long to give this recipe a try then come back and let me know what you think!
 I absolutely am addicted to it!
+Check out my ultimate Chicken Tetrazzini, too!
 If you love this recipe please give it 5 stars.

 Low Carb Million Dollar Spaghetti Casserole is an easy hearty casserole that is just as full of gooey cheesy goodness as the original version.
 With just 6 net carbs you can enjoy it anytime.